Aisgill: History

 Aisgill is at both a county and a natural geographical boundary.
 It is at the watershed (sometimes called "the watershed of England") from which the Eden flows north towards the Irish Sea via the Solway Firth, while the River Ure flows south towards Wensleydale, and eventually into the North Sea.

 Swarth Fell frames the western side of the head of Mallerstang dale, and from Aisgill there is a view along the steep, narrow valley, with Mallerstang Edge and High Seat framing the eastern side.
 But the view at Aisgill is dominated by the great table-top bulk of Wild Boar Fell, to the south-west.

-The Settle-Carlisle Railway reaches its highest point at "Aisgill Summit" 356 m; and there is a small viaduct where the line crosses Ais Gill beck.
+The Settle-Carlisle Railway reaches its highest point at "Aisgill Summit" 1,169 ft; and there is a small viaduct where the line crosses Ais Gill beck.
 There have been three notable rail accidents nearby: the Hawes Junction rail crash in 1910, one in 1913 and most recently in 1995.